-The Draft Newport, Quendon & Rickling Neighbourhood Plan has been developed by a residents’ Steering Group and led by R4U District Councillors Anthony Gerard and Neil Hargreaves, and made up of residents and parish councillors from both villages.
+The Draft Newport, Quendon & Rickling Neighbourhood Plan has been led by R4U Ward District Councillor Neil Hargreaves and developed by a Steering Group made up of residents and parish councillors from both villages.

 NQR Neighbourhood Plan Team L-R: Judy Emanuel, Chris Murphy, Howard Bowman, Anthony Gerard, Neil Hargreaves, David Mayle, Brandon Chapman, Tracey Hepting, Mike Hannant (Not present) web

 Cllr Hargreaves continued “This is a residents Plan.
 Whilst we led the work for our villages, it is the result of a lot of hard work by local resident volunteers and the parish councils, and with help from UDC staff.
 We are delighted that it has reached the important pre-submission public consultation, and strongly recommend that businesses, community groups and residents respond before 15th June.
 All comments received will be carefully considered and the Plan adjusted as necessary before formal submission to Uttlesford District Council who will run the local referendum to adopt the plan.
 Please visit www.nqrplan.org to read the Plan and find out how to comment, or attend our roadshows from 3-8pm at Newport Church House on Tuesday 22nd May and again at Quendon Village Hall on Tuesday 29th.”